1. National

 2. Auto Industry

 1) Hyundai Sonata tops in J.D.
-Power dependability rankin
+Power dependability ranking

 Sonata ranked top in its mid-size sedan category in a vehicle dependability study by J.D.
 Power.
 Sonata scored 94 points to beat Camry(104), Accord (107) and Altima(110).
 The study was based on a survey about 202 vehicle problems with parts such as the engine or transmission given to the customers who bought their cars between Sep 2009 and Feb 2010.
 It determined each car’s score based on the number of problems per 100 vehicles reported by owners of 3-year-old models, so the lower, the better.
 By brand, Kia ranked 13th and Hyundai 14th.
 Kia jumped three spots from last year, while Hyundai took a dive to14th from fourth.